ajit-dherange/Keep_Awake_Windows/README.md

 # Keep_Awake_Windows
 Keep Your PC Awake All the Time
 #

 ## (1) Simple PowerShell script to keep a Windows PC awake
-#
- step 1.

 Step 1: Create a PowerShell script

 Copy and paste the below code and Save this as keepawakewin.ps1